chunren/credit-card-fraud-detection-by-ml-xgboost/README.md

 ## Conclusion

-This project demonstrates the effectiveness of using the `XGBClassifier` with class weight tuning and threshold optimization for detecting fraudulent transactions.
+This project demonstrates the effectiveness of using the `XGBoost` with class weight tuning and threshold optimization for detecting fraudulent transactions.
 The model achieves high precision and recall, making it suitable for real-world applications where fraud detection is critical.